 “All the more reason for you to keep the ring locked up and away from yourself.”

 “You asshole!
 You know as well as I do that I couldn’t have anticipated what that witch was doing when it all ended.
 You signed off on the plan just like I did.
-If this ring gives me back all of my powers, why the hell shouldn’t I use it to try and make things right?”
+If this ring gives me back some of my powers, and if I can find out why, I might be able to put everything back the way it was!
+Why the hell shouldn’t I use it to try and make things right?”

 “Does it give you back all of your powers?
 Cuddles retorted.
 “I’ve only seen lightning.
 Can you levitate?
 If you can lift me up and toss me, then we might have something!”